rogerpadilla/prouter/README.md

 productRouterGroup
   .use('/', (req, resp, next) => {
     // do some stuff...
-    // pass control to the next middleware function next();
+    // and pass control to the next middleware function next();
   })
   .use('/create', (req, resp, next) => {
     // do some stuff...
-    // pass control to the next middleware function next();
+    // and pass control to the next middleware function next();
   })
   .use('/:id(\\d+)', (req, resp, next) => {
     const id = req.params.id;
     // do some stuff with the 'id'...
-    // pass control to the next middleware function next();
+    // and pass control to the next middleware function next();
   });